 Runners will take these sealed bids back to the Auction Manager and Auction Overseer who will have a matching "key" for each Approved Bidder.
 They will use these "keys" to authenticate the bids brought by runner and record these bids in an Excel spreadsheet.
-This system will be employed until a Provisional Licence Winner(s) is determined.
+This system will be employed until a Provisional Licence Winners are determined.